 What’s really hard for candidates is that schools generally don’t provide feedback.
 They just don’t have the capacity to handle the volume of rejected candidates who request feedback, and on the very rare occasion when they do agree to such calls, it can be nearly impossible to give clear feedback.
 For example, as Admissions Directors, when giving feedback to a rejected candidate, we couldn’t possibly point the finger at a particular interviewer who was critical of the candidate.
 Nor can you report back to a candidate that one of their recommenders submitted a weak letter of support.
 Recommendations are confidential.
 We remember having very uncomfortable exchanges with candidates when we would try to tell them indirectly what had gone wrong.

-When Judith Silverman Hodara worked in Wharton’s MBA Admissions, she remembers in her early days having a jam-packed schedule of discussions each summer with rejected applicants.
-However, her team rarely found one single thing that they could state was a problem – and often the conversation did not provide much helpful information for the candidate.
-Therefore they stopped offering feedback and instead decided to focus resources on coaching applicants on the front end, to ensure candidates entering the process were well informed.
+In Wharton MBA Admissions early on, there was a jam-packed schedule of discussions each summer with rejected applicants.
+However, my team rarely found one single thing that they could state was a problem – and often the conversation did not provide much helpful information for the candidate.
+Therefore we stopped offering feedback and instead decided to focus resources on coaching applicants on the front end, to ensure candidates entering the process were well informed.

 Now as admissions coaches, we appreciate being able to give more candid and direct feedback; we review a candidate’s application and can often tell them clearly where they went wrong.
 We hear a huge sigh of relief – removing the guess-work for the candidate also removes a lot of their stress.